Sbef98/CDataStructures/README.md

 A fork library based upon my "elements" can be found at (italian): https://github.com/LeoMirots/Lists

-The developement and maintenance of this repository was stopped the 9th of Novemeber 2018
+The developement and maintenance of this repository was stopped as of the 9th of Novemeber 2018